NEPN/NSBA Code: ACAB

 HARASSMENT AND SEXUAL HARASSMENT OF SCHOOL EMPLOYEES

-Such conduct is a violation of School Committee policy and may constitute illegal discrimination under state and/or federal laws.
+Harassment of school employees because of race, color, sex, sexual orientation, gender identity or expression, religion, ancestry or national origin, age, genetic information, or disability is prohibited.
+Such conduct is a violation of School Committee policy and may constitute illegal discrimination under state and federal laws.

 A. Harassment

 a.
-“Quid pro quo” harassment by a school employee, agent, or other person authorized by the school unit to provide aid, benefit, or service under an education program or activity, explicitly or impliedly conditioning the provision of such aid, benefit, or service (such as a promotion or favorable evaluation) on an individual’s participation in unwelcome sexual conduct;
+“Quid pro quo” sexual harassment by a school employee: Conditioning a school aid, benefit or service (such as a promotion or favorable evaluation) on an individual’s participation in unwelcome sexual conduct;

 c.
 Sexual assault, dating violence, domestic violence and stalking as these terms are defined in federal laws.